 Sizes: S-XXL | Fabric: Windstopper | Colours: 1

 Designed for the hottest summer weather, Gore’s vented bib shorts also come in handy when you’re hibernating on Zwift.
 If you didn’t know you were getting a premium product from the price, the fact it comes in a presentation box with black tissue paper and a nod to design collaborator Fabian ‘Spartacus’ Cancellara is another hint.
 Confirmation comes when you pull the cleverly cut multi-panel design on and your personal effects are cradled in a preformed Windstopper Cup.
 This doesn’t just suggest that these shorts want to be more than good friends, it gives excellent support in and out of the saddle as well as reducing chill on long descents.
 Broad, silicon-baked leg grippers, racerback bibs and a ‘floating’ pad that’s only attached in three places all keep them snug fitting and fidget free too.

 As you might guess from the name though, these shorts are primarily about venting.
 The seat pad is vented and there’s a highly breathable ‘V neck’ section above the crotch cup and lightweight leg fabric.
 This is theoretically made even breezier by laser-cut holes on the outer thigh and laser-cut dots on the bibs and they certainly rode cool when we tested them in Spain last summer.
-They also stay cooler when you’re going nowhere on the turbo trainer in winter.
+They also stay cooler when cycling indoors on the turbo trainer in winter.
 How cool they look depends on how pasty your legs look through those holes though and whether you remembered to shave high enough to stop a hairy haze poking through.

 If these aren’t what you’re after then there are another seven Gore bib short options from the £219.99 C7 Race to the £59.99 C3 Classic, as well as the C7 Pro 2in1 bib and baggy combo shorts if you’re shy about skin shorts.